Dimapur: Capital of the Kachari Kingdom

-In the 13th century, the city was the capital of the Dimasa Kingdom, which was once a powerful and predominant state in the now North East India (Brahmaputra/Dilao Valley).
-In the heart of the city there is an old relic of the Dimasa Kachari Kingdom which speaks about the once prosperous era.
+In the 13th century, the city was the capital of the Dimasa Kingdom.
+In the heart of the city there is an old relic of the Dimasa Kingdom which speaks about the once prosperous era.

-The city of Dimapur is said to have been founded by a Kachari king Mahamanipha (1330 and 1370 A.D.) and it remained as the capital of the Kacharis until it was captured by the Ahoms in 1536 A.D.
+The city of Dimapur is said to have been founded by a Kachari king Mahamanipha (1330-1370) and it remained as the capital of the Kacharis until it was captured by the Ahom ruler Suhungmung in 1526 A.D.